cyberbotics/webots/docs/reference/procedural-proto-nodes.md

 ### Optimization

-Using procedural PROTO files can greatly increase the loading time of your worlds because every procedural PROTO need to be evaluated.

-To reduce the number of evaluations you can add the `static` tag as a comment in the PROTO header (i.e. `# tags: static`).
+By default, PROTO files are considered to be deterministic.
-Then, if the same procedural PROTO is used several times in a world and all the field values are the same, the PROTO is evaluated only once.
+That is, if the same procedural PROTO is instantiated multiple times in a world file and all the fields are the same in each case, then they will all generate the same result.
+As such, any PROTO file with these properties only needs to be evaluated once, hence improving the loading performance.

+If however a PROTO is supposed to generate different results, even when all the fields are the same, then these non-deterministic PROTO files should be labeled as such by adding a comment in the header of the file (i.e. `# tags: nonDeterministic`).
-> **Note**: This tag should not be used if the result of the PROTO depends on something else than the field values (e.g. use a random value).
+Typical cases of `nonDeterministic` PROTO files are those where the end result does not rely uniquely on the value of the fields but on something else (usually a randomly generated value).
+`nonDeterministic` PROTO files are regenerated and therefore change at every reset.

+> **Note**: when randomness is concerned, what defines determinism in a PROTO file, or lack of it, is the nature of the seed used by the random number generator.
+Using a time-based seed (e.g. `wbrandom.seed(os.clock() + os.time())`) or a seed based on the id of the node (e.g. `wbrandom.seed(context.id)`) are typical non-deterministic situations.
+If the same seed is used every time or if it is not specified (i.e using the default seed), it leads instead to deterministic results.

 ### Example

 ```

 #VRML_SIM R2019a utf8
-# tags: static

 PROTO SimpleStairs [
   field SFVec3f    translation 0 0 0